deepdaiv-multimodal/24s-VQA-MLLM/README.md

 | MCAN            | **52.56%**                | -                                |
 | Ours            | 50%                       | **56.1%**                        |

-Our enhanced model, which integrates **MCAN** and **Question-Aware Prompts**, achieved a **6.1% accuracy improvement** when using the prompts compared to the baseline Q-Former.
-This demonstrates that **Question-Aware Prompts** provide valuable context, enabling the model to better interpret the question’s intent and make more informed predictions.
-Moreover, **MCAN’s** multi-layer attention mechanism consistently outperformed the single-layer **Q-Former**, especially for complex questions requiring deeper reasoning.
-These results validate the effectiveness of our approach in improving VQA performance.
+Our model, enhanced with **MCAN** and **Question-Aware Prompts**, shows a **6.9% improvement in accuracy** compared to the baseline **Q-Former**.
+This demonstrates the effectiveness of multi-layer attention and prompt-based fine-tuning for handling complex VQA tasks.

 ## Conclusion

-Our enhanced model for **Visual Question Answering (VQA)** significantly improves performance by integrating **MCAN** for deeper attention and introducing **Question-Aware Prompts** during fine-tuning.
-These enhancements allow the model to better capture complex interactions between questions and images, leading to more accurate and context-aware answers.
-Experimental results show a **6.1% increase in accuracy**, demonstrating the effectiveness of this approach in handling complex VQA tasks without extensive fine-tuning.
+By integrating **MCAN** with **Q-Former** and introducing **Question-Aware Prompts**, our model significantly improves its ability to reason over complex question-image relationships and utilize external knowledge sources for more accurate answers.
+The results demonstrate a **6.9% increase in accuracy**, validating the effectiveness of our approach in enhancing performance for Knowledge-Based Visual Question Answering (KB-VQA) tasks.